zompiexx/wargames/README.md

 6) Support multiple concurrent users / terminals connected to WOPR - possibly with multiple instances of IMSAI 8080 program using different TCP listener ports
 7) Add another system for the "real" Protovision
 8) Randomise / alternate connection speed and modem samples between 300 and 1200 baud for WOPR and indicate negitioated connection speed
-9) Add root account to users.txt and remove users management from joshua account options.
-Add a check in code to prevent deletion of root account.
-Include users.txt as part of install.
-It will still be possible to change the password of the root account.

 Still to do: Requested
 1) Subs on game scene,  where David says blow them out of the water.
 Maybe those to start. [will investigate]